hassan-pmp/agile/bty.md

 # Better Than Yesterday
 ---
+# 23.07.2024 Agile Team in the Age of AI: Lesson 1: challenges
+- Four major challenges with their product development.
+   - The first was that the project's requirements were not well understood before the work began.
+   - The second was that the users only know what they want after they see the software.
+   - The third is that requirements almost always change during development.
+   - Finally, they found that newer technologies made their strategies unpredictable.
+- To deal with these problems, the manager at Chrysler invented something called extreme programming, while the manager at the other company created the Scrum framework.
+- Then it balanced those against an anti-value or something they were trying to avoid on the right.
+Then they scratched out these four values and their anti-values on the whiteboard.
+They were
+   - individuals and interactions over processes and tools,
+   - working software over comprehensive documentation,
+   - customer collaboration over contract negotiation,
+   - responding to change over following a plan.
+-  The Agile Manifesto begins with the words, "We are discovering improved methods for software development."
+-  Artificial intelligence will likely be one of the biggest achievements in the last few centuries.
+It will have an impact on almost every part of the world.
+AI will likely change many jobs and hopefully create many new jobs.
+The Agile mindset is a terrific way to work, but it'll have much less of a long-term impact.
+The best way to think of Agile is like a fly on the back of an AI elephant.
+-  AI will cause this level of Agile shake up.
+So Agile needs to shake up with it.
+In the next part, you're going to start seeing the impact AI will have on Agile teams.
+Some of these changes will happen immediately, while others might happen over time.
+It's like that old Danish saying that it's not easy to make predictions, especially about the future.
+- In the past, Scrum teams have always separated the **what** from the **how**.
+This is what the customer wants and how it will be delivered.
+But now, AI teams will balance **what the customer wants** and **why it's happening**.
+So user stories become questions on figuring out the what and the why.
+When data creates your product, then software development is much less important.
+In fact, once you have the data, AI tools will generate most of the software.
+When that happens, an Agile team is much less about development and much more about increasing organizational knowledge.
+These teams will be much less focused on how and much more focused on why.
+- The ScrumDataMaster focuses on removing obstacles and sharing team insights across the organization.
+-  the ScrumDataMaster needs to democratize the system.
+They'll need to make sure that the stores can use this new system.
+Plus, they'll have to find a way to get feedback from the stores if the system's not working correctly.
+This new ScrumDataMaster will also be in charge of removing obstacles.
+If the research lead can't access the data sources, the ScrumDataMaster will help the team get the data they need.
+If you've worked on a data product, then you know that this is one of the largest impediments to training the system.
+This role will also help with some of the updated events.
+There'll be newer brainstorming meetings to help the data scientists come up with interesting questions.
+They'll also still be meetings for the team to reflect down on ways they can improve their work.
+-  The ScrumDataMaster will help the team transition to working on intelligence systems that rely on data.
+At first, there'll be uncertainty, but new ideas will emerge as AI systems overtake product development.
 # 06.08.2023 Agile Software Development: Lesson 5: Transformation Your Organization

 # 06.08.2023 Agile Software Development: Lesson 4: Drive Change with Value